 • use of mineral waters.

 The menu for duodenitis plays a primary role in therapy.
-If you do not adjust the diet, relapses of the disease will occur again and again.
+If you do not adjust your diet, relapses of the disease will occur again and again.

-With an exacerbation of the chronic form or about. duodenitis for the first 3-5 days, table 1a according to Pevsner should be observed.
+During exacerbation of the chronic form or o. duodenitis for the first 3-5 days, you should follow table 1a according to Pevzner.
 The same diet is used to treat exacerbation of stomach ulcers.
-It is allowed to eat mucous cereal broths (rice, oatmeal), mashed soups, liquid cereals with half milk (first, the cereal is boiled in water, so it swells faster and becomes more mucous, then add milk, the ratio of water and milk is 1/1).
+It is allowed to eat slimy cereal decoctions (rice, oatmeal), pureed soups, liquid porridge with half-and-half milk (first the cereal is boiled in water, so it swells faster and becomes more slimy, then add milk, the ratio of water and milk is 1/1).

 Basic principles of nutrition: